 [Insert Icon Here]

 It is not unusual for websites to change where files are stored.
-If the suggested URL no longer functions, open a search engine such as Google and search for “EMCO Permissions Audit”.
+If the suggested URL no longer functions, open a search engine such as Google and search for “EMCO Permissions Audit.”

 Double-click the downloaded file to install EMCO Permissions Audit 2.
-Select all of the defaults during the installation.
+Select all the defaults during the installation.
 Uncheck the box to the left of Launch EMCO Permissions Audit XML Professional and click Finish.

 In Server Manager, click Tools, then double-click Active Directory Users and Computers.
 Expand your domain.
 Right-click your domain, click New, create one OU called Research and another OU called Marketing.